A Trauma Therapist’s 5 Tips for Reparenting Yourself in Falls Church, VA

 You’re ready to heal and to reparent childhood wounds, but you’re not sure where to begin with all the logistics of another appointment!
 My virtual practice offers online therapy throughout Virginia.
 All you need is a private space, wifi, and your device, and we are good to go.
 Easy!
 Learn more about getting started with online therapy in Virginia below:

-Learn More About Alice Zic, Reparenting Therapist
+Learn More About Alice Zic, Trauma Therapist in Falls Church, VA

 Alice Zic is a licensed trauma therapist who offers online therapy throughout Connecticut and Virginia.
 She works with adults who have histories of childhood trauma and mother wounds.
 Alice supports clients in reparenting and healing the unmet needs of their inner child selves.
 She uses a relational approach rooted in Internal Family Systems (IFS), joining with clients to build safety and witness and welcome all parts of them.
 To work with Alice, book a consult call below: